Changing the way you

 Catastrophic Coverage Stage

 You begin in this payment stage when you fill your first prescription of the year.
 During this stage you pay the full cost of your tier 1 through 4 drugs.
+You pay nothing for drugs on tier 5.

-You stay in this stage until you have paid $475 for your drugs ($475 is the
+You stay in this stage until you have paid $580 for your drugs ($580 is the amount of your deductible).

 During this stage, you pay coinsurance for covered drugs in tiers 1 through 4 as follows: